-deficiency with high specificity, as a deficiency in vitamin B-12, dysregulation of the factors involved in its uptake, transport, and processing, as well as increased flux through the propionate pathway beyond its enzymatic capacity lead to MMA accumulation.6 In addition, vitamin B-12 has been reported to be particularly important in the metabolism of MTB.7,8 Although only a few studies are available, in Chinese Han and Korean populations, vitamin B-12 levels were found to have significant clinical relevance of TB, significantly lower in TB patients than controls.^{9,10} Detecting serum vitamin B-12 levels could be used as an effective measure for identifying active TB, as well as monitoring the efficacy of TB treatment.11 Furthermore, several SNPs in vitamin B-12 metabolic genes such as TCN2, CUBN, and MUT were reported to be associated with important clinical manifestations in TB including hypoproteinemia, risk of drug resistance, and sputum smear-positive.9
+Vitamin B-12, an essential water-soluble vitamin with a complex molecule structure, plays a crucial role in DNA synthesis and normal cell growth which may be of significance to maintain immune function while impaired host immunity increased the risk of active tuberculosis.
+Notably, methylmalonic acid (MMA), a byproduct of propionate metabolism pathway, serves as a functional marker of vitamin B-12 status, offering a more accurate assessment than serum vitamin B-12 levels alone.5 Elevated serum MMA concentrations reflect vitamin B-12 deficiency with high specificity, as a deficiency in vitamin B-12, dysregulation of the factors involved in its uptake, transport, and processing, as well as increased flux through the propionate pathway beyond its enzymatic capacity lead to MMA accumulation.6 In addition, vitamin B-12 has been reported to be particularly important in the metabolism of MTB.^{7,8} Although only a few studies are available, in Chinese Han and Korean populations, vitamin B-12 levels were found to have significant clinical relevance of tuberculosis, significantly lower in TB patients than controls.^{9,10} Detecting serum vitamin B-12 levels could be used as an effective measure for identifying active TB, as well as monitoring the efficacy of TB treatment.11 Furthermore, several SNPs in vitamin B-12 metabolic genes such as TCN2, CUBN, and MUT were reported to be associated with important clinical manifestations in TB including hypoproteinemia, risk of drug resistance, and sputum smear-positive.9

 Mounting evidences support the interaction between nutrition and MTB infection, and individual nutritional status is one of the most important determinants of immune response to the bacteria.
-Micronutrients, such as vitamin A, D, and E, have been reported to play important roles in maintaining immune function under various infectious diseases, including TB,^{12, 13} and the levels of which have been found to be significantly lower in TB patients.14 However, the association between vitamin B-12 deficiency and MTB infection, the progress to active TB has rarely been reported.
+Micronutrients, such as vitamin A, D, and E, have been reported to play important roles in maintaining immune function under various infectious diseases, including tuberculosis,^{12, 13} and the levels of which have been found to be significantly lower in TB patients.14 However, the association between vitamin B-12 deficiency and MTB infection, the progress to active tuberculosis has rarely been reported.